ci-companeros/lazydog/README.md

 </details>

 ## Contributing

 **Contributions are welcome!**

-Please review the [Contributing Guidelines]() for more information on how to get involved.
+Please review the [Contributing Guidelines](documentation/guidelines/contribution-guide.md) for more information on how to get involved.
+🚨 <span style="color: red;">***OBS Är det rätt doc länkat? ***</span>

 ## Deployment

-Detailed instructions for deploying the application can be found in the [Deployment Guide.]()
+Detailed instructions for deploying the application can be found in the [Deployment Guide.](documentation/guidelines/CONTRIBUTION.md)

 ## Credits

-Special thanks to our all of you who have contributed to our learning journey and the following tools and services used throughout the project.
+A heartfelt thank you to everyone who contributed to our learning journey.
+We also appreciate the tools and services that supported us throughout this project.

 <details>
 <summary><b>Code Used</b></summary>

   - {{RESOURCE_DESCRIPTION}}, created by {{AUTHOR}} and sourced from [{{SOURCE_NAME}}]({{SOURCE_URL}})

-*<span style="color: blue;">[Back to Content](#table-of-contents)</span>*

 </details>